 With regard to farm structure, Table 4-15 indicates the importance of land tenure system, especially in favor of women.
 Results show that welfare gains tend to be higher when women hold rights on land.
 As can be seen, welfare gains increase by 0.183 percent when the head of household is a male and the spouse holds rights on the land.
 When the spouse does not hold rights on land, the increase in welfare gains is only 0.1 percent.
 It should be worth mentioning that this result is consistent in both rural and urban areas, with a higher magnitude for urban areas.
 Further, farm tools have opposite sign in rural and urban areas but I fail to find any significant effect.
 However, what is interesting to notice from the estimation results is that the interaction between farm tools and credit is positive and significant.
-It is also worth mentioning that the coefficient of the interaction between farm tools and credit is larger than the effect of credit alone.
+It is also worth mentioning that the coefficient of the interaction between farm tools and credit of the interaction between farm tools and credit is positive and significant.
+It is also worth mentioning that the coefficient of the interaction between farm tools and credit is positive and significant effect alone.
 Intuitively, this indicates the importance of establishing a specific credit for purchasing farm tools.